-- The Global Positioning System (GPS) is a space-based positioning, velocity and time 1.1 system that has three major segments: space, control and user.
-The GPS space segment will normally be composed of 24 satellites in six orbits.
-The satellites operate in circular 20,200 km orbits at an inclination angle of 55° with a 12-hour period.
-The spacing of satellites in orbit will be arranged so that a minimum of four satellites will be in view to users world-wide, with a position dilution of precision (PDOP) of = 6.
-Each satellite transmits on two "L" band frequencies, L1 (1575,42 MHz) and L2 (1227,6 MHz).
-L1 carries a precise (P) code and L2 carries the P code. coarse/acquisition (C/A) code.
-A navigation data message is superimposed on these codes.
-The same navigation data message is carried on both frequencies. - Receiver equipment for the GPS intended for navigational purposes on ships with 1.2 maximum speeds not exceeding 70 knots should, in addition to the general requirements resolution A.694(17)\, comply with the following minimum performance contained in requirements. - 1.3 These standards cover the basic requirements of position-fixing for navigation purposes only and do not cover other computational facilities which may be in the equipment.
+- 1.1 The Global Navigation Satellite System (GLONASS) is a space-based positioning, velocity, and time system that has three major segments: Space, Control and User.
+GLONASS Space Segment, will normally be composed of 24 satellites placed in three orbital planes with eight satellites in each plane.
+The satellites operate in circular 19,100 km orbits at an inclination angle of 64.8° and with an 11 h and 15 min period.
+The spacing of satellites in orbit will be arranged so that a minimum of four satellites will be in view to users world-wide, with a position dilution of precision (PDOP) of <6.
+Satellites of the system transmit signals on "L" band frequencies.
+Each satellite has separate lettered frequencies L1 (1602, 5625-1615.5 MHz). - 1.2 Each L1 frequency carries a code standard accuracy (C), which is used in shipborne GLONASS receiver equipment.
+A navigation data message is superimposed on this code. - 1.3 Receiver equipment for the GLONASS intended for navigational purposes on ships with maximum speeds not exceeding 70 knots should, in addition to the general requirements contained in resolution A.694(17)\, comply with the following minimum performance requirements. - These standards cover the basic requirements of position-fixing for navigation purposes 1.4 only and does not cover other computational facilities which may be in the equipment.

-2 GPS RECEIVER EQUIPMENT
+2 GLONASS RECEIVER EQUIPMENT

-- 2.1 The words "GPS receiver equipment" as used in these performance standards include all the components and units necessary for the system properly to perform its intended functions.
-The equipment should include the following minimum facilities: - .1 antenna capable of receiving GPS signals; - .2 GPS receiver and processor; - .3 means of accessing the computed latitude/longitude position; - .4 data control and interface; and - .5 position display and, if required, other forms of output. - The antenna design should be suitable for fitting at a position on the ship which ensures a clear view of the satellite constellation.
+- 2.1 The words "GLONASS receiver equipment" as used in these performance standards include all the components and units necessary for the system to properly perform its intended functions.
+The equipment should include the following minimum facilities: - .1 antenna capable of receiving GLONASS signals; - .2 GLONASS receiver and processor; - .3 means of accessing the computed latitude/longitude position; - .4 data control and interface; and - .5 position display and, if required, other forms of output. - The antenna design should be suitable for fitting at a position on the ship which ensures a clear view of the satellite constellation.

-Refer to Publication IEC 60945.
+Refer to IEC Publication 60945.

-3 PERFORMANCE STANDARDS FOR GPS RECEIVER EQUIPMENT
+3 PERFORMANCE STANDARDS FOR GLONASS RECEIVER EQUIPMENT

-The GPS receiver equipment should:
+The GLONASS receiver equipment should: